A multi-layer extension of the stochastic heat equation: Darboux transformations

-\begin{thm} For $t>0$, $x\in\R$ and $y\in\Lambda_n^\circ$,
+\begin{thm} For $t>0$, $x\in\R$ and $\y\in\Lambda_n^\circ$,

-\end{thm} In the case $\phi=0$, this reduces to the fact that the volume of $GT(y)$ is proportional to $\Delta(y)$.
-By (\ref{dx}) and Proposition \ref{nib}, this theorem can be seen as a consequence of the next two lemmas and the fact that $c_{n-1,t}c_{n+1,t}/c_{n,t}^2=nt$, \begin{lem} If $f_1,f_2,\ldots$ is a sequence of continuously differentiable functions on $\R$ with $f_1\equiv 1$ then
+\end{thm} In the case $\phi=0$, this reduces to the fact that the volume of $GT(\y)$ is proportional to $\Delta(\y)$.
+By (\ref{dx}) and Proposition \ref{nib}, this theorem can be seen as a consequence of the next two lemmas. \begin{lem} If $f_1,f_2,\ldots$ is a sequence of continuously differentiable functions on $\R$ with $f_1\equiv 1$ then

 \end{lem} \begin{proof} Using the formula